RobotOperator/RobotOperator.github.io/README.md

 ## My Work in Computer Science at SNHU

 This portfolio contains projects that I developed and enhanced during my academic journey at Southern New Hampshire University (SNHU).
-As the final part of my learning program I chose to enahnce the below included projects as a demonstration of my ability to:
+As the final part of my learning program I chose to enhance the below included projects as a demonstration of my ability to:

   1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science
   2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts